FallenEdge/fallenedge.github.io/README.md

-# SecuraDev
+# Celine Tannous Portfolio Website

 Date Created: 12Aug22
-Last Updated: 12Aug22
+Last Updated: 31Oct25

 File Directory Structure:
 -Home
-  -Mission
+  -Introduction (About Me)
+  -Certifications
   -Portfolio
-  -About Me
+  -Resume
   -Contact Me

 Project Statement:
-This repository is the home to all code (html, javascript, css, and bootstrap) that belongs to the design of the SecuraDev Website.
-This project is the intellectual property of the creator under the GitHub alias of FallenEdge also known as the founder of the personal professional project SecuraDev.
-The mission of SecuraDev is to provide a great product with great service.
-The project's main focus is web development with a secondary mission of providing web security services.
+This repository is the home to all code (html, javascript, css, and bootstrap) that belongs to the design of my personal portfolio website.
+This project is the intellectual property of the creator under the GitHub alias of FallenEdge also known as Celine Tannous to include any code posted or presented on the website.
+The intended purpose of this website is to provide a basic introduction of myself and display technical applications of my cyber security related skills for future employers.

 Contact Information:
-If you wish to get in contact with the owner of this project, please send them an email at celinetannous@securadev.com with any concerns or inquiries.
+If you wish to get in contact with the owner of this project, please send them an email at celinetannous2021@gmail.com with any concerns or inquiries.